Kroc/pling-z80/docs/pling!.md

 A nice looking functional, concatenative programming language for minimal systems.
 By Kroc Camen.

-- Simple left-to-right push-down parser.
+- Simple left-to-right, context-free parser.
 No look-ahead!
-  Intended for assembling & execution on very constrained systems
+- Can be parsed as a byte-at-a-time stream without backtracking
-- Easy to tokenise: anything separated by spaces is a "function"
+- Intended for assembling & execution on very constrained systems

 ## Comments: